zio/zio/docs/datatypes/contextual/index.md

 }
 ```

 We might need `Console` and `Clock` services to implement the `Logging` service.
-In this case, we use `ZLayer.fromServices` constructor:
+In this case, we use `ZServiceBuilder.fromServices` constructor:

 ```scala mdoc:silent:nest:warn
 object logging {